NicHub/lora-mailbox/README.md

 -   Rename `src/RX/credentials-example.h` to `src/RX/credentials.h`
     and and update the details with your information.
--   Optional : rename `platformio_user_preferences-example.ini` to `platformio_user_preferences.ini`
+-   Rename `platformio_user_preferences-example.ini` to `platformio_user_preferences.ini`
-    if you want to set your parameters like the serial ports.
+    and and update the details with your information.

 ## Hardware